 Impact of Developmental Activities and Land use: Introduction and Methodology for the assessment of soil and ground water, Delineation of study area, Identification of actives.
-Procurement of relevant soil quality, Impact prediction, Assessment of Impact significance, Identification and Incorporation of mitigation measures.
+Procurement of relevant soil quality, Impact prediction, Assessment of Impact significance, Identification and Incorporation of mitigation measures, environmental issues, ocean acidification, global warming, man made disasters

-E I A in surface water, Air and Biological environment: Methodology for the assessment of Impacts on surface water environment, Air pollution sources, generalized approach for assessment of Air pollution Impact.
-Assessment of Impact of development Activities on Vegetation and wildlife, environmental Impact of Deforestation - Causes and effects of deforestation.
+E I A in surface water, environmental problems and solutions, Air and Biological environment: Methodology for the assessment of Impacts on surface water environment, Air pollution sources, generalized approach for assessment of Air pollution Impact.
+Assessment of Impact of development Activities on Vegetation and wildlife, environmental Impact of Deforestation - Causes and effects of deforestation, climatic change, natural resource, bio-diversity.